 Unlike office computers, physically fixed to the desk within a building, portable devices are small, easily transported — attractive to thieves.
 They’re often used to connect to various networks, and to interact with other devices.
 The chance of infection or data interception, compared with wired systems, is much higher.

-Despite this, an estimated one in five SMEs do not protect remote devices used by employees.
+Despite this, an estimated one in five businesses do not protect remote devices used by employees.